ScreenStaring/shopify-dev-tools/README.md

        sdt charges command [command options] [arguments...]

     COMMANDS:
-       ls, l    List the shop's recurring charges or the recurring charges given by the specified IDs help, h  Shows a list of commands or help for one command
+       ls, l      List the shop's recurring charges or the recurring charges given by the specified IDs create, c  Create a one-time charge (Application Charge) help, h    Shows a list of commands or help for one command

     OPTIONS:
        --help, -h  show help (default: false)